 Some tools go deeper, offering sentiment analysis, prompt-based tracking, and source attribution.
 This means you don’t just know if you’re mentioned, but also how and why.

 In short, LLMs are the new gatekeepers to information.
-According to a recent Gartner report, traditional search engine volume is projected to drop by 25% by 2026, with AI chatbots and other virtual agents taking its place.
+According to recent industry analyses from firms like Gartner, traditional search engine volume is projected to drop by up to 25% by the end of 2026, with AI chatbots and virtual agents taking its place.

 Unlike traditional search, LLMs don’t always link back to your site.
 They summarize, rephrase, or synthesize information from multiple sources.
 Your content could be the basis for an answer, but you might never get the credit or the click.